Distributed Multisensor ISAC: Introduction and Motivation

-The advantage of a fully integrated design of \gls{isac} systems (often also called Integrated Communication and Sensing, ICAS) is multifaceted and goes beyond frequency reuse.
+The advantage of a fully integrated design of \gls{isac} systems (often also called Integrated Communication and Sensing, ICAS) is multifaceted and goes far beyond frequency reuse.
 We strongly believe that \gls{isac} concepts will benefit enormously from \gls{mumimo} communication concepts, as positioning is an inherently cooperative task that requires the coordination of multiple spatially distributed sensor links.
-Therefore, the sophisticated \gls{mumimo} access schemes that have revolutionized the mobile radio access in communications will have a similar potential for cooperative multi-link \gls{isac}.
-On the physical access level, the diverse functions of the \gls{mu} radio access network (RAN), which are subjected to international standardization by 3GPP, already can create a huge benefit for radar sensing.
+Therefore, the sophisticated \gls{mumimo} access schemes that have revolutionized the mobile radio access in communications have a similar potential for cooperative multi-link \gls{isac}.
+The idea of a distributed \gls{ms} \gls{mimo} \gls{isac} network which can be considered equivalent to \gls{mumimo} and was first introduced in~\cite{EUMW, ref12, ref3}.
+On the physical access level, the diverse functions of the \gls{mu} \gls{ran}, which are subjected to international standardization by 3GPP, already can create benefits for radar sensing.
 This includes the full range of broadcast and orthogonal multiuser access schemes in time, frequency and space, as well as signaling techniques for channel state estimation and subsequent link adaptation, predistortion, and resource allocation.
-Moreover, the \gls{mumimo} paradigm offers a perspective for distributed sensor cooperation on different levels and for building an adaptive radar sensing network where the same network is used for sensing, data transport and data fusion.
-With the distributed computing facilities such as the \gls{mec} we have all resources at disposal which we may need to apply \gls{ml} and \gls{ai} for adaptive resource allocation, target parameter estimation, and scene recognition.
-This way, \gls{isac} can become a ubiquitous and cognitive radar sensing network \cite{ref9}.
-These network and data processing facilities can be part of the network infrastructure and controlled by a mobile network operator.
-On the one hand, public and private cellular networks will offer an interesting perspective for \gls{isac} since they are controlled and administrated by \glspl{mno}, which now have all tools at hand to offer an administrated radar sensing service with well-defined sensing quality of service.
+Moreover, the \gls{mumimo} paradigm offers a perspective for distributed sensor cooperation between sensors at different levels, ranging from radio access coordination to the establishment of an adaptive radar sensing network in which the same network is used for target detection, data transport, and data fusion.
+Further, with distributed computing facilities such as the \gls{mec} we have all resources at our disposal which we may need to apply \gls{ml} and \gls{ai} for adaptive resource allocation, target parameter estimation, and scene recognition.
+This way, \gls{isac} can become a ubiquitous and cognitive radar sensing network~\cite{ref9}.
+Public and private cellular networks will offer an interesting perspective for \gls{isac} since they are controlled and administrated by \glspl{mno}, which now have all tools at hand to offer an administrated radar sensing service with well-defined sensing quality of service.
 On the other hand, the sensing functionality can be more decentralized and organized ad-hoc if the radio network is a meshed network of direct device-to-device communication of cars or drones.